-The location may be anywhere you choose - just make sure you note the location as it is required for setting the CATALINA\HOME environment variable in the next section.
+The location may be anywhere you choose - just make sure you note the location as it is required for setting the CATALINA_HOME environment variable in the next section.

-NOTE: It is also possible to download and install Tomcat via a package manager; however, some users have reported difficulty with this method.
+NOTE: It is NOT RECOMMENDED that you download Tomcat with a package manager such as up2date, yum, or apt-get.
+Many users have reported difficulty with this method.
 If you install Tomcat using this method be aware that some of the environment variables and other settings may vary from what is contained within this document.

-2.3.2 Setting the CATALINA\HOME Environment Variable
+2.3.2 Setting the CATALINA_HOME Environment Variable

-Once Tomcat is installed, you need to set the CATALINA\HOME environment variable with its location.
+Once Tomcat is installed, you need to set the CATALINA_HOME environment variable with its location.
 This variable is required by the Tomcat web server to run.
 To set this environment variable, issue these commands:

+'''

+% CATALINA_HOME=/usr/local/tomcat

-% CATALINA\HOME=/usr/local/tomcat % export CATALINA\HOME
+% export CATALINA HOME

+'''

-You may permanently set this variable (recommended) by adding the above commands to the profile file in your home directory (i.e. .bash\profile or .profile).
+You may permanently set this variable (recommended) by adding the above commands to the profile file in your home directory (i.e. .bash_profile or .profile).